 "the board shall keep all proper and usual accounts and records of all monies received by it or expenditure of such monies incurred by it and shall ensure that in such year all such accounts are properly audited or certified in accordance with best accounting practice; accounts kept in pursuance of this section shall be made available by the school concerned for inspection by the Minister and by parents of students in the school, in so far as those accounts relate to monies provided in accordance with section 12."

-The Department of Education and Skills is very clear that all voluntary secondary schools are required to submit a copy of their annual school accounts each year to ensure compliance with Section 18 of the Education Act 1998.
-The annual school accounts should be formally adopted by the Board of Management before submission to the school's Patron/Trustees.
+The Department of Education requires boards of management to submit an approved copy of their annual school accounts each year to ensure compliance with Section 18 of the Education Act 1998.